Lesson 2: The Federalist Defense of Diversity and "Extending the Sphere"

 Was James Madison correct when he claimed that a republican government over an extended territory was necessary to both preserve the Union and secure the rights of citizens?

-Understand why the Federalists believed that faction—especially majority faction—is so dangerous in popular forms of government.
+Evaluate the argument of the Federalists that faction—especially majority faction—is dangerous to popular forms of government.

-Understand the Federalist argument about the beneficial effects of a large republic by multiplying the number of diverse interests within the United States, and how this especially helps to control the effects of faction.
+Evaluate the Federalist argument about the beneficial effects of a large republic by multiplying the number of diverse interests within the United States.

-Articulate the difference between a “pure democracy” and a representative republic, and which of these James Madison considered best for the American people.
+Evaluate the difference between a “pure democracy” and a representative republic.